shyjuk/Restic-Backups-Guide/Restic - Guide.md

         Total Size:   0 B
 ```

 To verify that the snapshot has been created, let's list all snapshots that exist in the repository.
-The handy `restic snapshots` command is very useful in displaying the snapshots contained withina repository.
+The handy `restic snapshots` command is very useful in displaying the snapshots contained within a repository.
 It will be used throughout this guide.
 Note that the each snapshot has its own unique ID (which is required when working with snapshots).

 ```
 deep@ubuntu-vm:~$ restic snapshots -r repo